polirritmico/telescope-lazy-plugins.nvim/README.md

 ### 📜 Full spec table

-When passing the plugin specification table directly to the setup function (e.g.
+If your plugins are inside a large table passed directly to the `require('lazy').setup({...}, opts)` call, make sure to set the `lazy_spec_table` option to specify the file where the spec table is defined.
-`require('lazy').setup({...}, opts)`), ensure that the `lazy_spec_table` option is set pointing to the file where the spec table is defined.
-For example, for configurations with a single `init.lua` file:
+For example, for configurations in a single `init.lua` file:

 <details>
 <summary> Click to see the configuration example</summary>